DataONEorg/sem-prov-design/docs/use-cases/semantics/use-case-50.rst

 Preconditions
 -------------
-* Datapackages with attribute-level metadata need to be registered in DataONE network
+* Datapackages with attribute-level metadata need to be registered in DataONE network.
+	* Either as raw metadata (requires annotator to parse various metadata formats)
+	* Attribute metadata as exposed in the existing DataONE SOLR index.
+If done as-is, we loose the structural source of the attribute information
+	(first data table, third column).
-* The annotation generator must have read-access to the metadata
+* The annotation generator must have read-access to the metadata.
+	* public documents, of course
+	* private documents, as well (run the annotator as admin role that has access to all content).
 * The annotation generator must have write access to the CN/MN store.
-TBD.

 Postconditions
 --------------
 * The generated annotations are stored on the Coordinating Node.
 * The annotations are marked as being created by the automatic process.
-* The annotations share the same permissions as the metadata upon which they are based.
+* The annotations share the same permissions as the metadata upon which they are based (editable by the original document owner).

 Notes
 -----